jensengillett/verificationbot/README.md

 A bot token needs to be created to run this bot.
 The Discord Developers Portal is linked here: https://discord.com/developers/applications.
 Google is your friend.
 The permissions required for this bot are *Manage Server*, *Manage Roles*, *View Channels*, *Send Messages*, *Manage Messages*, *Read Message History*, and *Add Reactions*.

-# License
-The code for this repo is licensed under the GPL3.
-More information can be found in the *LICENSE* file in this repo.

 # Contributors
 Notable contributors are listed below:
 aabuelazm: wrote the Dockerfile for the bot so it can be easily deployed to any Docker-running server as a VM.
 MiningMark48: wrote the initial draft of the bot code and the *reactor.py* and *util/data/* handlers to work with sqlalchemy.

+# License
+The code for this repo is licensed under the GPL3.
+More information can be found in the *LICENSE* file in this repo.

+# Notice
+This repo is being given very limited support.
+If Discord's API changes suddenly, do not expect an update for this bot immediatley.
+Major security patches and API changes may result in an update, or may result in support being dropped.
+If support is dropped indefinitley, this file will be updated to note that the bot is now deprecated.